hmc-cs-lnorgaard/MLCH/README.md

 TODO
 Figure 3 below outlines the use case of each page of the site.

-# Place figure 2 from phase 3 report here
-# Place figure 3 from phase 3 report here
+# Place use case diagram here

 ## Known Problems